David Foster: 1990s

 The Bodyguard, Whitney Houston's soundtrack album, was released in 1992 and was partially produced by Foster.
 Houston and Foster began recording in November of the previous year.
 After a hiatus, they resumed work in March.
-Before recording "I Will Always Love You," Foster contacted the song's writer, Dolly Parton, about using it.
-When he mentioned that he planned to follow Linda Ronstadt’s version, Parton suggested restoring a third verse from her original lyrics, which she felt was important.
+Before recording "I Will Always Love You", Foster contacted the song's writer, Dolly Parton, about using it.
+When he mentioned that he planned to follow Linda Ronstadt's version, Parton suggested restoring a third verse from her original lyrics, which she felt was important.
 Foster agreed.
 According to him, the recording was completed in a single take without splicing.
 The version ultimately used was actually a rough cut that Clive Davis requested, rather than the final polished version.
 The album became a historic success, topping the charts in 21 countries.
 It stayed at number one on the Billboard 200 for 20 consecutive weeks, making it the first album by a female artist to achieve that milestone.
 It sold over one million copies per week for several consecutive weeks, and later became one of three Houston albums certified Diamond by the RIAA.
-As of 2017, the album had sold 50 million copies worldwide—making it the best-selling soundtrack album of all time, the best-selling album by a woman, and the third best-selling album overall, behind only AC/DC’s Back in Black and Michael Jackson’s Thriller.
-The first single, "I Will Always Love You," spent 14 consecutive weeks at number one on the Billboard Hot 100.
+As of 2017, the album had sold 50 million copies worldwide—making it the best-selling soundtrack album of all time, the best-selling album by a woman, and the third best-selling album overall, behind only AC/DC's Back in Black and Michael Jackson's Thriller.
+The first single, "I Will Always Love You", spent 14 consecutive weeks at number one on the Billboard Hot 100.
 This tied Houston's record for the most number-one singles by a female artist at the time, and the song went on to top the charts in 34 countries.
 It sold more than 24 million copies worldwide, becoming the best-selling single by a female artist of all time.
 At the 65th Academy Awards, "Run to You" and Foster's composition "I Have Nothing" were nominated for Best Original Song.
 At the 36th Grammy Awards, "I Will Always Love You" won the awards for Best Female Pop Vocal Performance and Record of the Year.
 The Bodyguard won the award for Album of the Year.
 "I Have Nothing" and "Run to You" were also nominated for Best Song Written for Visual Media.
-Foster himself won the award for Best Instrumental Arrangement, Accompanying Vocal for "When I Fall in Love," sung by Celine Dion and Clive Griffin, and was additionally awarded Producer of the Year.
+Foster himself won the award for Best Instrumental Arrangement, Accompanying Vocal for "When I Fall in Love", sung by Celine Dion and Clive Griffin, and was additionally awarded Producer of the Year.
 Incidentally, Foster makes a brief appearance in the film as a conductor, and his name appears in the end credits.

-In 1993, Foster starred in his second self-titled TV special, David Foster's Christmas Album.
+In 1993, Foster starred in his second self-titled television special, David Foster's Christmas Album.
 More information about the special can be found in a separate chapter below.